rbenzing/aureo-project-management/README.md

 ---

-**SlimBooks** - Making project management simple and effective for teams of all sizes.
+**Aureo Project Management** - Making project management simple and effective for teams of all sizes.